Align with the Australian Energy Sector Cyber Security Framework

 There are four MILs in the model, 0 through to 3.
 Unlike SPs, the MILs apply independently to each Domain, which means an entity could receive different MIL ratings for different Domains.
 The overall MIL achieved is the lowest MIL achieved across all Domains.
 The MILs are cumulative within each Domain; an entity must perform all of the Practices, and not exhibit any of the Anti-Patterns, in that MIL and any preceding MILs.

-A Full self-assessment covers up to all 282 Practices and Anti-Patterns within the AESCSF (for SP-3 entities).
-A Lite self-assessment consists of 29 multiple choice questions.
+A Full self-assessment covers all 282 Practices and Anti-Patterns.
+A Lite self-assessment consists of 29 multi-select questions.
 The scope of the Lite self-assessment is focused on Target State maturity guidance for Low criticality entities, whereas the Full self-assessment is designed for Medium and High criticality entities.

 Is the AESCSF mandatory?

-The AESCSF is not mandatory for Australian energy sector participants.
+The Framework is not mandatory for Australian energy sector participants.
 However, the cyber resilience of the sector has come under increasing scrutiny due to the rise in number of sophisticated cyber-attacks against critical infrastructure around the world.
-The AESCSF aligns with existing Australian Privacy Principles and ACSC Essential Eight Strategies to Mitigate Cyber Security Incidents.

 “Securing Australia’s critical infrastructure, and systems that control our essential services, is a major priority for the Australian Cyber Security Centre and our partners in the sector,” said ACSC Head Abigail Bradshaw CSC.